Word Meanings - DIVERSIFY - Book Publishers vocabulary database

 The act of displanting; removal; displacement.
 Sir W. Raleigh. - SUPPLANT

 heels, to throw down; sub under + planta the sole of the foot, also, 1.
 To trip up.
 "Supplanted, down he fell."
 Milton.
-2. To remove or displace by stratagem; to displace and take the place of; to supersede; as, a rival supplants another in the - SUBALTERNANT
+2. To remove or displace by stratagem; to displace and take the place of; to supersede; as, a rival supplants another in the - INDIFFERENCY

 Absence of interest in, or influence from, anything; unconcernedness; equilibrium; indifferentism; indifference.
 Gladstone.
 To give ourselves to a detestable indifferency or neutrality in this cause.
 Fuller.
-Moral liberty . . . does not, after all, - FALTER
+Moral liberty . . . does not, after all, - SUBALTERNANT

 To thrash in the chaff; also, to cleanse or sift, as barley.
 Halliwell. - BYSTANDER